g-a-h/bash/README.md

 - copy files/folders if absent from target
 - delete files/folders if absent from source
 <br>
-useful for validating data migration (ie. migrating data from an old NAS to a new)
+useful for validating data migration (ie. run after copying data from an old NAS to a new to confirm all data has been transferred)